astral-sh/ruff/crates/red_knot_test/README.md

 - `# error: [invalid-assignment]` requires that the matched diagnostic have the rule code `invalid-assignment`.
 (The square brackets are required.)
-- `# error: "Some text"` requires that the matched diagnostic's full message contain the text `Some text`.
+- `# error: "Some text"` requires that the diagnostic's full message contain the text `Some text`.
     (The double quotes are required in the assertion comment; they are not part of the matched text.)
 - `# error: 8 [rule-code]` or `# error: 8 "Some text"` additionally requires that the matched
     diagnostic's text span begins on column 8 (one-indexed) of this line.

-Assertions must contain either a rule code or a contains-text, or both, and may optionally also include a column.
-They must come in order: first column, if present; then rule code, if present;
-then contains-text, if present.
+Assertions must contain either a rule code or a contains-text, or both, and may optionally also include a column number.
+They must come in order: first column, if present; then rule code, if present; then contains-text, if present.
 For example, an assertion using all three would look like `# error: 8 [invalid-assignment] "Some text"`.

 Error assertions in tests intended to test type checker semantics should primarily use rule-code assertions, with occasional contains-text assertions where needed to disambiguate.